Language Translation

 Clark County Slave Register

-While slavery has been illegal in Indiana since Statehood, it was legal in the preceding Indiana and Northwest Territories.
-Although it was first introduced by French traders, who spread the practice among native tribes, the earliest record regarding slavery in the State Archives collection is the 1805-1810 Clark County Register of Negro Slaves (Acc# 2004381).
+While slavery was prohibited in the Indiana Constitution and the enabling acts for the Northwest and Indiana Territories, many enslavers brought enslaved people into the territory and attempted to retain control of them by coercing them into indenture agreements.
+This is evidenced in the earliest record regarding slavery in the State Archives collection; the 1805-1810 Clark County Register of Negro Slaves (Acc# 2004381).
 This register is a comprehensive but incomplete accounting of all the enslaved people in the County at the time, which included portions of several modern counties in the southeastern part of the State.
+The Clark County Register has been digitized and is available on Indiana Memory.

 Fugitive Slave Cases in County and State Courts